AMC Rebel: 1967

 The 1967 Rambler Rebel was a completely new design from its predecessor, the Rambler Classic.
 Now a larger car riding on a two-inch (50-mm) longer 114 in wheelbase, the width was also increased by nearly 4 in to enlarge interior passenger space and cargo capacity.
 The Rebel had as much interior space as full-sized cars from Ford and GM.
 The new body design was in sharp contrast to its predecessor's "straight-edge" design.
 The Rebel featured a smooth, rounded appearance with sweeping rooflines, a "Coke-bottle" body with a shorter rear deck, and a greater glass area for increased visibility.
 However, the design "themes" such as the "hop-up" fenders became so pervasive across the industry that the all-new 1967 Rebel was criticized because "viewed from any angle, anyone other than an out-and-out car buff would have trouble distinguishing the Rebel from its GM, Ford, and Chrysler Corp. competition."
 American Motors was staying abreast of the fashion and the Rebel was the first "family car with style that rivaled function."
 The Rebel's advantage in roominess compared to counterparts from Ford, Chevy, and Plymouth, was that the Rebels now looked like them "making them less distinctive to buyers."

-A new safety-oriented instrument panel featured a steering column designed to collapse under impact, while the gauges and controls were grouped in a hooded binnacle in front of the driver with the dashboard pushed forward and away from the passengers.
+A new safety-oriented instrument panel featured a steering column designed to collapse under impact.
+The gauges and controls were grouped in a hooded binnacle in front of the driver with the rest of dashboard pushed forward and away from the passengers.

 The Rebel models were similar to the senior Ambassador line in that they shared the same basic unit body (platform) aft of the cowl.
 However, the Rebel's front end had an entirely new design with a "venturi" grille motif in die cast metal, while its rear end featured a simpler appearance with inward-curved taillights.
 Rebels came in the base 550 and deluxe 770 models, with a high-line SST available only as a two-door hardtop.

 The base 550 two-door sedans featured the identical "semi-fastback" roofline as the more expensive pillarless hardtops, but had slim B-pillars.
 However, these pillars were not a structural component because of the use of the hardtop coupe body design.
 The convertible featured a new "split stack" folding mechanism design that allowed a full-width backseat with room for three passengers.
 The four-door sedans continued a traditional notchback form, albeit smoothed from the previously sharp-angled roofline.
 The Cross Country station wagons featured a standard roof rack, all-vinyl upholstery, and a drop-down tailgate for carrying long loads.
-A third, rear-facing seat was optional with a side-hinged tailgate for easier access.
-The Rebel 770 wagon was available after midyear production with 3M's DI-NOC simulated wood-grain body side panels trimmed in a slim, stainless steel frame.
+A third row rear-facing seat was optional, with a side-hinged tailgate for easier access.
+The Rebel 770 wagon was available after midyear with 3M's DI-NOC simulated wood-grain body side panels trimmed in a slim, stainless steel frame.